noisehost-band/noisehost-band.github.io/index.markdown

 ---

 We are a Berlin-based three-piece indie rock band.
-Our music blends punk and emo, and our lyrics reflect our thoughts and emotions on current events.
-With a strong political stance against the Russian invasion of Ukraine we want our songs that are written in Russian to bring hope and empowerment to our listeners during these hard times.
+Our music blends punk and emo.

 Our debut EP was well-received by local media, drawing comparisons to Ovlov and Radiohead.